 Key Contributions

-- Introduces the concept of a modality-congruent carryover effect for sequential (deep)fake news exposure.
+- Introduces the concept of a modality-congruent carryover effect in the processing of (deep)fake news.

-- Provides experimental evidence that authentication experiences with one fake item shape vulnerability to later fake items.
+- Provides experimental evidence linking authentication experience with one piece of fake content to vulnerability toward subsequent fake content.

-- Identifies modality (text vs. video) as a moderator of cumulative disinformation susceptibility.
+- Identifies modality (text vs. video) as a moderating factor in cumulative disinformation susceptibility.

 Methods